mne-tools/mne-python/doc/index.rst

    <div class="col-md-8">
    <br>

-MNE is a software package for processing magnetoencephalography (MEG) and electroencephalography (EEG) data that provides comprehensive analysis tools and workflows including preprocessing, source estimation, time–frequency analysis, statistical analysis, and several methods to estimate functional connectivity between distributed brain regions.
+MNE is a community-driven software package designed for for **processing electroencephalography (EEG) and magnetoencephalography (MEG) data** providing comprehensive tools and workflows for:

+1. Preprocessing
+2. Source estimation
+3. Time–frequency analysis
+4. Statistical testing
+5. Estimation of functional connectivity
+6. Applying machine learning algorithms
+7. Visualization of sensor- and source-space data

-MNE includes tools compiled from C code for the LINUX and Mac OSX operating systems, as well as a matlab toolbox and a comprehensive Python package (provided under the simplified BSD license).
+MNE includes a comprehensive Python package (provided under the simplified BSD license), supplemented by tools compiled from C code for the LINUX and Mac OSX operating systems, as well as a MATLAB toolbox.

-.. raw:: html

-   <h4>From raw data to dSPM source estimates in 30 lines of code:</h4>
+**From raw data to source estimates in about 30 lines of code:**

 .. code:: python